sdpa-python/sdpa-python.github.io/docs/installation/index.md

 pip install sdpa-multiprecision
 ```

+{: .success }
+**Macs with Apple Silicon**
+Both `sdpa-python` and `sdpa-multiprecision` wheels are now available for ARM based Macs.

 {: .attention }
-**Macs with Apple Silicon**
-`sdpa-multiprecision` wheels are available for ARM based Macs.
-The regular variant is currently only installable from source (instructions below).
-Due to a lack of a Fortran cross compiler, we are not able to provide macOS `arm64` wheels for the regular variant.
+**`sdpa-python` on macOS**
+`sdpa-python` wheels are built for minimum macOS versions of 13 and 14 (for Intel and ARM respectively).
+If you cannot install version 0.2.2, please run `pip install --upgrade pip setuptools wheel` before installing `sdpa-python`.